annapamma/circlecidemo-fizzbuzz/README.md

 - workflows
 - jobs

-The CircleCI config includes jobs for a simple test, build, deploy cycle.
+The CircleCI config includes jobs for a simple test and deploy/publish cycle.

 ## Usage